NadyaIlinskiy/data-structures-and-algorithms-2/Challenges/multiBracketValidation/README.md

 [Pull request](https://github.com/NadyaIlinskiy/data-structures-and-algorithms-2/pull/17/)

 ## Challenge
-On your main file, create a function called multiBracketValidation(input).
+Create a function called `multiBracketValidation(input)`.
 Your function should take a string as its only argument, and should return a boolean representing whether or not the brackets in the string are balanced.
 There are 3 types of brackets:

 * Round Brackets : ()
 * Square Brackets : []